Eclectic-Sheep/sheeprl/howto/logs_and_checkpoints.md

 }
 ```

 These keys refer to the metrics that will be updated in the code (i.e., `aggregator.update(key, value)`).
-Moreover, these keys will be used as filter for the metrics specified in the `metric.log.aggregator.metrics` config.
+Moreover, these keys will be used as filters for the metrics specified in the `metric.log.aggregator.metrics` config.
 In particular, only the metrics present in both the `metric.log.aggregator.metrics` and the `AGGREGATOR_KEYS` will be logged.

-For example, let suppose we have defined the following metrics in the config file:
+For example, let us suppose we have defined the following metrics in the config file:
 ```yaml
 aggregator:
   _target_: sheeprl.utils.metric.MetricAggregator